mcoder/private-set-intersection/README.md

 In doing so, one or both parties must obtain the intersection, while neither should learn any information about the other set.

-This library implements three private set intersection protocols based on polynomials evaluations and interpolations.
+This library implements three private set intersection (PSI) protocols based on polynomials evaluations and interpolations.
 They are,

 1. A 3-Round PSI Protocol Based on Paillier Encryption Scheme
 2. A 2-Round PSI Protocol Based on Paillier Encryption Scheme